NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 - [(X)] I enquire about suitable metadata standards before starting research and collect as much metadata aspossible to ensure that the data can also be understood by other researchers:
 - [( )] I simply transfer the metadata from another project.
 - [( )] I always follow the same scheme, no matter what type of research data it is.
+***
+Correct!
+But it really won't hurt to ask colleagues of the same discipline whether there are any known suitable metadata standards and how they should be applied.
+***

 When should the associated metadata be deleted if research data is deleted from a repository?